-Standing for “business to business,” this refers to the market of businesses that sell products or services to other businesses.
+Standing for business to business, this term refers to businesses that sell products or services to other businesses.

-In contrast to B2B, this stands for “business to consumer” and refers to a business that sells directly to those who will use the product.
+In contrast to B2B, B2C stands for business to consumer and refers to a business that sells directly to consumers rather than other businesses. .